Akhathuto/Edgtec-Trends/README.md

 - **Channel Growth Plan:** Get a custom, multi-point growth plan for your channel. *Receive actionable steps to grow faster.*
 - **Brand Connect:** Find potential brand sponsors and generate professional pitch emails. *Secure sponsorships with confidence.*

-### Productivity & Management 🛠️
-- **AI Chat Assistant "Nolo":** Brainstorm ideas and get creative advice from a dedicated AI chat assistant. *Your creative co-pilot, always ready to help.*
-- **Content History:** View and revisit all of your previously generated content in one place. *Your creative archive, always accessible.*
-- **Advanced Admin Dashboard:** A secure panel for administrators to manage users, view platform statistics, and monitor a live feed of user activity. *Total control and oversight.*

-## 🎬 Key Outputs & Deliverables

-`EdgTec` is designed to produce tangible, actionable content and strategies that you can directly implement.
-Here are the key outputs you can generate:

-- **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic.
-- **💡 Viral Content Blueprints:** Generate multiple content ideas complete with titles, hooks, outlines, and hashtags.
-- **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script.
-- **💰 Custom Monetization Plans:** Receive a list of monetization strategies based on your platform and follower count.
-- **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature combining trends, ideas, and monetization into one report.
-- **🎬 AI-Generated Videos, Animations & GIFs:** Create visual media directly from a text prompt.
-- **🎨 AI-Generated Logos & Images:** Create a professional logo or edit any image with text prompts.
-- **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume and competition.
-- **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your channels.

-## ▶️ Getting Started

-Follow these instructions to get the project running on your local machine.

-### Prerequisites

-You will need [Node.js](https://nodejs.org/) (which includes `npm`) installed on your computer.

-### Installation & Setup

-1.  **Download Project Files:**
-    Download and unzip all the application files into a single folder on your machine.

-2.  **Set Up Environment Variables:**
-    > **IMPORTANT:** This project requires an API key from Google AI Studio to interact with the Gemini API.
-    >
-    The application is configured to read `process.env.API_key` directly from the execution environment.
-For local development, you should:
-    - Create a new file named `.env` in the root of your project directory.
-    - Add your API key to this file:
-      ```
-      API_KEY=YOUR_GEMINI_API_KEY
-      ```

-3.  **Install Dependencies:**
-    This project uses a modern setup where dependencies are managed by the execution environment. **No `npm install` command is necessary.**

-### Running the Application

-This project is a modern frontend application and can be run with any simple local web server.
-The easiest way is using the `serve` package.

-1.  **Open your terminal** and navigate to the project's root directory:
-    ```bash
-    cd path/to/your/edgtec-folder
-    ```

-2.  **Run the app** using `npx` (this runs `serve` without a global installation):
-    ```bash
-    npx serve .
-    ```

-3. Open your browser and navigate to the local address provided in the terminal (usually `http://localhost:3000`).
-The application should now be running.

-## 💻 Technology Stack

-This application is built with a modern frontend stack, leveraging the power of AI to deliver its core features.

-- **Core Framework:** React
-- **AI Integration:** Google Gemini API (`@google/genai`)
-- **Styling:** Tailwind CSS for a utility-first design system.
-- **Language:** TypeScript for type safety and improved developer experience.
-- **Date Handling:** `date-fns` for lightweight and reliable date formatting.

 ---

 ## Legal & Company Information